 Determining most effective olive propagation techniques

-Establishing the cold hardiness of existing olive cultivars
+Establish relative cold hardiness of olive cultivars through field evaluation

 Evaluating transplanting and up-potting strategies for rapid orchard establishment